 An independent group of people looks at all NHS research, called a Research Ethics Committee to protect participants' safety, rights, well-being and dignity.
-This study has been reviewed and been given a favourable opinion by North West- Greater Manchester West Research Ethics Committee.
+This study has been reviewed and been given a favourable opinion by [insert REC here].

 Who is organising and funding this study?